-- Uses: May include offices, classrooms, athletic facilities, parking, residences, and other uses needed to operate a residential college campus. - Density: Relatively intense in terms of mix of uses and size of student residential dormitories.
-Generally, campus-like settings. - Transportation considerations: sidewalk and trail connections to downtown, job centers, and shopping destinations.
+- Uses: may include offices, classrooms, athletic facilities, parking, residences, and other uses needed to operate a residential college campus. - Density: relatively intense in terms of mix of uses and size of student residential dormitories.
+Generally, campuslike settings. - Transportation considerations: sidewalk and trail connections to downtown, job centers, and shopping destinations.
 Those who live in these areas can access reliable and effective transit to health care facilities, which may require improved paratransit service for medical transportation, particularly for older people and people with disabilities.
 Emergency vehicles must also have safe and direct access.

 Areas dedicated to the two college campuses.
-Some small uses of these types may be integrated into other land use categories.

-• Defined "edges" are designed to connect the educational campuses including Northfield Public Schools and Carleton and St. Olaf colleges and prevent encroachment into surrounding neighborhoods as applicable.

-Connections between and among these facilities and neighborhoods are safe and convenient, with limited impact on the surrounding residential or agricultural uses. reliable transit connects the campuses to most dense commercial and residential areas with service every 30 minutes or greater.
+- Defined "edges" are designed to connect the educational campuses including Northfield Public Schools and Carleton and St. Olaf colleges and prevent encroachment into surrounding neighborhoods as applicable. - Connections between and among these facilities and neighborhoods are safe and convenient, with limited impact on the surrounding residential or agricultural uses.
+Reliable transit connects the campuses to most dense commercial and residential areas with service every 30 minutes or greater.